labour History, Family Crest & Coats of Arms

 Early Origins of the labour family

-The surname labour was first found in Yorkshire
+The surname labour was first found in Yorkshire, where they held a family seat from ancient times.

 labour Spelling Variations